Kids In Space

 The programme values the New Zealand Teachers Council - Our Code, Our Standards.
 This helps define, inspire and guide the presenter with the KIDS IN SPACE programme.

 Anne-Marie was a pilot, flight attendant and trained with astronauts in Houston, Texas.
 She has been teaching Space Science since 1991, has a Bachelor of Science Degree plus a Graduate Diploma in Teaching and Learning Primary.
-She is the United States Space Camp Ambassador to New Zealand, a position held since 1991 which allows her to pursue her goal of inspiring kids to go to Space Camp to immerse themselves in STEM.
+She is the United States Space Camp Ambassador to New Zealand, a position held since 1991 which allows her to pursue her goal of inspiring children to go to Space Camp to immerse themselves in STEAM.
 In 2013, she became a NASA Medal recipient.

-When not teaching KIDS IN SPACE as an external education provider, she teaches at schools as a relieving teacher and last completed the Teacher Education Refresh TER programme in 2018.
+When not teaching KIDS IN SPACE as an external education provider, she is a registered teacher who teaches at schools.

 From 2021 she has joined the team at the Antarctic Academy, the International Antarctic Centre as an educator specialised in Earth and Space science.